GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/README.md

 - Browse the weekly discussion files for detailed analysis and examples
 - Review peer replies and responses to see collaborative learning
 - Use referenced materials for deeper understanding
-- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielle-r-dominguez) for project management or statistics discussions!
+- Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielle-r-dominguez) for project management or data-driven discussions!

 ---

 ## About Me

-I am Gabrielle Dominguez, a PMP- and CSM-certified project manager and a student at Florida Southern College pursuing a Bachelor of Science in Business Analytics.
+I am Gabrielle Dominguez, a PMP- and CSM-certified project manager and a student at Florida Southern College pursuing a Bachelor of Science in Business Adminstration and Business Analytics.
 I focus on leveraging data and analytics to optimize project outcomes and business performance.

 ---